Riesz representation and optimal stopping with two case studies: Optimal investment problem

 Consequently,

 and, hence, from (\ref{R1}) we obtain the following expression for the resolvent kernel of $X$ with respect to the Lebesgue measure

 where

-Plugging this expression of the Green kernel in \eqref{formulad2} yields an explicit integral equation having the stopping boundary as a unique solution.
-Figure \ref{fig2} was found by approximating the solution to \eqref{formulad2} in the class of ellipsoids.
+Plugging this expression of the Green kernel in \eqref{formulad2} (where we now have taken $m$ to be the Lebesgue measure on $\R^2$) yields an explicit integral equation having the stopping boundary as a unique solution.